 Wormwood is the Key Identifying the End Time "Things" / Beginning of Sorrows

 Full disclosure, I was not able to make much sense of this parable or the Olivet Discourse myself until after I made another key breakthrough.
-When I came to realize that the third trumpet of Revelation, Wormwood, really was literal and not figurative (Chernobyl, etc.) it opened everything up.
+It was after I came to realize that the third trumpet of Revelation, Wormwood, really was literal and not figurative (i.e. Chernobyl, etc.) it opened everything up.
 I was even able to find six of Revelation's seals and trumpets in the Olivet Discourse.
 But again, you have to check all the gospels.
 Reading Matthew (as in the section above), the go-to gospel for most people, I kept missing it.
 When I studied Luke, I could see the parallel clearly because of the extra details it has that Matthew (shown above) and Mark do not:

 Luke 21:11 (HCSB) —There will be violent earthquakes, and famines and plagues [pestilences] in various places, and there will be terrifying sights and great signs from heaven.